- NCAA Old Rules will apply (Free throw is on release - Players are allowed 6 fouls)

 - Each Team must bring your own basketballs to warm up with.

-- Each Team must BRING YOUR OWN MEDICAL SUPPLIES.
+- Each Team must BRING YOUR OWN MEDICAL SUPPLIES: there will be A TRAINER on site if needed.

 - Players age is based on Grade Only.
 All coaches MUST have each player's report card on hand at each tournament in case of a protest.
 If you cannot provide a report card with the players name, with a date on the report card to prove that it is a current report card, then the player must sit out until proof is given.